Guardians of the Galaxy Vol. 2: Development

-In May 2014, Disney CEO Bob Iger stated he felt the first Guardians of the Galaxy film had "strong franchise potential".
-He added that their goal was to create "another Avengers".
-James Gunn, who directed and co-wrote the first film, said that he would like to return for a sequel, and that he was contractually obligated to if asked.
+In May 2014, Disney CEO Bob Iger stated he felt the first Guardians of the Galaxy film (2014) had "strong franchise potential".
+He added that their goal was to create "another Avengers (2012)".
+James Gunn, who directed and co-wrote the first film, said that he would like to return for a sequel and that he was contractually obligated to if asked.
 The next month, producer Kevin Feige said there are "places we can take [the franchise] and we have ideas of where we'd like to go" based on the wide array of characters, worlds and storylines from the comics.
 In July 2014, Guardians of the Galaxy co-screenwriter Nicole Perlman confirmed a sequel, saying it was "going to happen" due to the positive internal response to the first film at Disney, and that Gunn would write and direct.
-At San Diego Comic-Con International soon after, the sequel was given a release date of July 28, 2017.
+At San Diego Comic-Con soon after, the sequel was given a release date of July 28, 2017.

 Gunn had begun work on the film within a month, and said it would include at least one new Guardian from the comics.
 In October, Gunn confirmed that all five original Guardians would return for the sequel, along with other supporting characters, and the release date was moved up to May 5, 2017.
-In the following months, Michael Rooker said he would return as Yondu, and was looking forward to exploring new areas of the character.
+In the following months, Michael Rooker said he would return as Yondu Udonta, and was looking forward to exploring new areas of the character.
 Chris Pratt, who played Peter Quill/Star-Lord in the first film, confirmed the sequel would be one of his next projects.
 Bradley Cooper expressed interest and excitement when asked if he would return as Rocket.
 Vin Diesel also confirmed he would return as Groot.
-In March 2015, Gunn revealed that filming would take place in Atlanta, Georgia with "major crew changes" from the first film, and that his brother, Sean Gunn, would return as Kraglin alongside Karen Gillan as Nebula.
-He explained his relationship with Marvel, saying the company "let me go and do my thing, and I truly listen to their notes and ideas.
+In March 2015, Gunn revealed that filming would take place in Atlanta, Georgia with "major crew changes" from the first film, and that his brother, Sean Gunn, would return as Kraglin Obfonteri alongside Karen Gillan as Nebula.
+He explained his relationship with Marvel Studios, saying the company "let me go and do my thing, and I truly listen to their notes and ideas.
 I've never been told to put in any character or plot element at all...
 When they trust you they give you a wide berth... we just fit".